What is the one thing that successful startup founders have that struggling startups fail to implement?

 Your own brand can do a lot for your current and future endeavors.
 It’s well-known that angel investors and venture capitalists put their stock in the person that they are working with, not the idea.
 You can be the founder of the next leading app, but if your attitude sucks or investors can’t learn anything about you through a quick Google search, they are going to be detrimentally less interested, and therefore, less likely to fund your idea.

-If you can build your personal brand to the point where you become a voice in your industry, you can start to market your startup.
-Once you follow my steps below on creating your own persona, you can start looking for ways to get featured on high authority websites.
+If you can build your personal brand to the point where you become a loud voice in your industry, you can start to market your startup.
+If you keep reading this blog, you will see the 5 easy steps you need to follow when creating your own persona.
+I want you to use each of these steps when working on your personal brand.
+By following these 5 steps listed below, you can start looking for ways to get featured on high authority websites so your business can continue to see growth.
 That way, people will already know and trust you enough for you to make sales right off the bat.

-Ideally, you want to build your personal brand first.
+Ideally, you want to build your personal brand first before you start getting into the more nitty-gritty processes.
 You can work simultaneously on your startup idea while you are promoting yourself as an expert in your business industry.
 By the time you have your pitch and your prototype ready, you can work your personal brand magic to promote and sell your concept.
 Your personal brand should also bleed seamlessly into your startup’s own brand so that you can secure the two into one package that investors won’t want to pass up.

 I’m not trying to motivate you to invest in your brand just because I’m a personal branding strategist.
 The fact that founders need their own platform is not a new prerequisite.
 Forbes also advises the personal marketing effort.
 In one article they say,